This assignment

 “I am performing at this level but I am unable

-to perform at this level,”
+to perform at this level,” which blocked our progress.

 I started as such a slow reader that I was reading 4 to 6